wdunster/WDPrada_Lab_Notebook/LabLog/WC_Apr_24_Log.md

     - [] Create exit google form for the lab
     - [] Continue mentoring Haley

+## Apr 19

+## Apr 18
+- Octo_rest built log-linear models for mortality freq data
+- Worked on MS edits
+- Learned to access filtere SNPs for selection in class

+## Apr 16
+- Octo_rest worked on log-linear analysis
+- Prada lab meeting
+- Prada weekly meeting
+    - octo_rest
+        - Log linear analysis
+        - Read papers from Howie
+        - Try and finish by eom
+    - QC_WGS
+        - Priority is to finish libraries for last 2 locations
+        - Do analysis in free time
+        - Ensure all protocols are thorough, up to date, and in drive and github

+## Apr 15
+- QC_WGS dilutions for Ho and Bz samples
+- Moved most of the boxes back to freezer I. I left Matias's samples in the -80, but returned all illumina kits and mixes to freezer I
+- Organized autoclaved plastic racks
+- Octo_rest edits

+## Apr 12
+- QC_WGS ran dDocent on all data
+- octo_rest MS edits

+## Apr 11
+- Started dilutions for QC_WGS lib, but freezer I started leaking so I stopped and spent the rest of the day moving items to other freezers, cleaning out the post PCR freezer, and autoclaving plate holders

+## Apr 9
+- Prada weekly meeting
+    - QC_WGS
+        - Lib prep for Bz and Ho samples
+        - SNP filtering cont w/ whole dataset and mt-DNA as a contig
+        - Review all protocols and ensure they're all up to date
+    - Octo_rest
+        - continue with edits

+## Apr 8
+- Octo_rest ms edits
+- SNP filtering tutorial for dDocent

 ## Apr 5
 - Backed up QC_WGS raw reads to gdrive
 - SNP filtering